ansys/pyensight/doc/source/calc_functions.rst

         vector parallel to the wall at the edge of the boundary layer :math:`\delta`

-Computes a scalar variable which is the boundary-layer thickness :math:`\delta`  defined as:
+This scalar variable computes another scalar variable that is the boundary-layer thickness :math:`\delta`.
+It is  defined as:

-.. list-table:: Function Arguments
+.. list-table:: **Function arguments**
     :widths:  30 70

     * - boundary part